lanl-aea/turbo-turtle/docs/internal_api.rst

 These modules are intended for re-use in both Python 3 and Abaqus Python.
 Care should be taken to maintain backward compatibility with the Python 2.7 site-packages provided by Abaqus.
 For re-use in the Abaqus Python scripts, they must be co-located in the Abaqus Python module.
-Each module should be self-contained to minimize the risk of polluting the Abaqus Python namespace with Python 3 modules, and vice versa.
+Modules may not perform internal package imports to minimize the risk of polluting the Abaqus Python namespace with Python 3 modules, and vice versa.

 These modules may have duplicate :ref:`python3_tests` ``turbo_turtle/tests/test*.py`` and :ref:`abaqus_python_tests`
 ``turbo_turtle/_abaqus_python/turbo_turtle_abaqus/test*.py``